-Required Proseminar Co ourses9

-MI501 Peoples and Cultures of Micronesia (3)

-MI502 History of Micronesia (3)

-MI503 Contemporary Issues and Problems (3)

-Required Research Metl hodology Course3

-(One course appropriate te to student's area of research)
+(One course appropriate to student's area of research)

-BI412G Biometrics (4)

-PY413G Research Methodology in the Behavioral Sciences (3)

-MI513 Research Methodology in Social Sciences (3)
+Course Course Title Credits BI412G Biometrics 4 PY413G Research Methodology in the Behavioral Sciences 3 MI513 Research Methodology in Social Sciences 3

-Electives 15

-(At least 15 hours selected with the approval of advisor.)
+(At least 15 hours selected with the approval of advisor)

+Course Course Title Credits

-AN/SO405G Community Development (3)
+AN/SO405G Community Development 3

-PY413G Research Methodology in the Behavioral Sciences (3)
+PY413G Research Methodology in the Behavioral Sciences 3

-PY455G Psychology of Women (3)
+PY455G Psychology of Women 3

-PY502 Micronesia and Mental Health (3)
+PY502 Micronesia and Mental Health 3

-BA710 Advanced Topics in International Business (3)
+BA710 Advanced Topics in International Business 3

-HI444G Modern Pacific History from 1850 to Present (3)
+HI444G Modern Pacific History from 1850 to Present 3

-HI450G Topics in Pacific History (3)
+HI450G Topics in Pacific History 3

-MI/EV506 Physical Geography of Micronesia (3)
+MI/EV506 Physical Geography of Micronesia 3

-MI/PI508 Micronesian Philosophy (3)
+MI/PI508 Micronesian Philosophy 3

-MI510 Governance of Island Polities (3)
+MI510 Governance of Island Polities 3

-MI512 Guam/Chamorro Studies (3)
+MI512 Guam/Chamorro Studies 3

-MI514 Health and Human Adaptation in Micronesia (3)
+MI514 Health and Human Adaptation in Micronesia 3

-MI/EV517 Cultural Ecology (3)
+MI/EV517 Cultural Ecology 3

-MI518 Religion, Magic, and Myth in Micronesia (3)
+MI518 Religion, Magic, and Myth in Micronesia 3

-MI520 Economic Development and Change in Micronesia (3)
+MI520 Economic Development and Change in Micronesia 3

-MI599a,b,c,d Readings in Micronesian Studies (3)
+MI599a,b,c,d Readings in Micronesian Studies 3

-MI691a,b,c,d Seminar in Micronesian Studies (3)
+MI691a,b,c,d Seminar in Micronesian Studies 3

-= A student shall not take more than 9 credit hours of "G" courses.

-= Either AN405G or SO405G may be taken, but not both.

-= These courses may be taken more than once for credit provided that the topics are substantially different.
+- = A student shall not take more than 9 credit hours of "G" courses. - = Either AN405G or SO405G may be taken, but not both. - These courses may be taken more than once for credit provided that the topics are substantially different.